-If you’re looking for a unique DIY holiday card project, the search is over.
-This holiday card tutorial will quickly become a favorite because of the delightful cut-out!
+If you’re looking for a unique DIY holiday card project, consider this beauty.
+This holiday card tutorial will quickly become a favorite because of the delightful cutout!
 When your recipient receives the card, he or she can simply remove the ornament from the center and hang it on their tree.

 Not only are you sending a holiday card, then, but you’re also sending a unique ornament!
-In this blog post, you’ll find detailed instructions that will teach you exactly how to create this cool little project.
+In this article, you’ll find detailed instructions and a video that will teach you exactly how to create this cool little project.
 Make yourself some hot cocoa, set aside 30-45 minutes to tune out the world, and you’re all set to go!

 1. Draw the Ornament